lorellav/DeXTER-DeepTextMiner/README.md

 - **Removing stopwords and words with less than three characters**: Remove low information words.
 These are typically words such as articles, pronouns, prepositions, conjunctions, etc. which are not semantically salient.
 There are numerous stopword lists available for many, though not all, languages which can be easily adapted to the individual researcher's needs.
 Removing words with less than three characters may additionally remove many OCR mistakes.
 Both these operations have the dual advantage of yielding more reliable results while reducing the size of the dataset, thus in turn reducing the required processing power.
 This step can therefore hardly be considered optional in TM;
 - **Noise removal**: Remove elements such as punctuation marks, special characters, numbers, html formatting, etc. This operation is again concerned with removing elements that may not be relevant to the text analysis and in fact interfere with it.
 Depending on the dataset and research question, this operation can become essential.

 The specific pre-processing actions taken towards enriching *ChroniclItaly 3.0* were: tokenization, removing numbers, dates, removing words with less than two characters and special characters, merging words wrongfully separated by a newline, a white space or punctuation.
 For more information on the specific pre-processing steps taken on *ChroniclItaly 3.0* please refer to [Viola and Fiscarelli](http://ceur-ws.org/Vol-2810/paper5.pdf) (2021).
+The code and the scripts used to perform this step can be found in the dedicated folder of this repository.

 ## 4. Enrichment - NER
 One effective application of AI is the possibility to enrich the digital material with data that could allow for in-depth cultural analyses.
 One example of such text enrichment is deep learning Named Entity Recognition (NER), that is using contextual information to identify referential entities such as names of persons, locations and organisations. *ChroniclItaly* was tagged for entities using a deep learning [sequence tagging tool](https://github.com/riedlma/sequence_tagging#download-models-and-embeddings) (Riedl and Padó 2018) that implements [Tensorflow](https://www.tensorflow.org/).
 The Italian language model of the sequence tagging tool was trained on [I-CAB](http://ontotext.fbk.eu/icab.html) (Italian Content Annotation Bank), an open access corpus annotated for entities (i.e. persons, organizations, locations, and geopolitical entities), temporal expressions, and relations between entities.
 I-CAB contains 525 news articles taken from the newspaper *L'Adige* and totals up around 180,000 words.